Blastocystis Hominis Parasite Cleanse

 Parasites are an umbrella term for a wide range of different species.
 The protozoan is also known as Protozoa or plural protozoans.
-If you have a test and it comes back positive, it will more than likely be for Blastocystis hominis or Dientamoeba fragilis, which are Protozoa.
+If you have a test that comes back positive, it will likely be for Blastocystis hominis or Dientamoeba fragilis, which are Protozoa.

 Gut issues can be the result of an undiagnosed gut infection.
 Many cases turn out to be gut protozoan, for example, the parasites Blastocystis hominis and Dientamoeba fragilis.
 Eliminating protozoan parasites is challenging for the medical profession and natural health practitioners.
 Treating human protozoan parasite infection is not a clear-cut case for everyone.
 Some people have success with prescribed medication with no side effects.
 In contrast, others use herbal parasite cleansing clears, Blastocystis, Dientamoeba and other protozoan parasites.